cardboard-iguana/cardboard-iguana.com/log/2021-09-19-tryhackme-pre-security.md

 This implicitly only searches the current working directory, however.

-### Know Exactly What You’re Looking For
+### Know Exactly What You're Looking For

 The -user and -group flags match files owned by a particular user or group (both numeric and symbolic-readable names are allowed).

-The -size flag matches files of size 𝑛.
+The -size flag matches files of size `n`.

-Prefix 𝑛 with + or - to match files *strictly* greater than or less than 𝑛 in size.
+Prefix `n` with + or - to match files *strictly* greater than or less than `n` in size.
 To specify useful sizes, use a suffix.

 | Suffix | Meaning   |
 |:------:|:--------- |